-Bill Belichick when he was the head coach of the Cleveland Browns before becoming head coach of the '4 time Super Bowl Champion' New England Patriots. afraid to make mistakes, they provide the best lessons to become better.
+Bill Belichick when he was the head coach of the Cleveland Browns before becoming head coach of the '4 time Super Bowl Champion' New England Patriots

 Dennis Perkins, Yale University School of Management professor, Viet Nam veteran and United States Naval Academy graduate, author and management consultant, has written a fascinating book revealing proven strategies and behaviors for exceptional leadership and their followers using the experiences of Antarctic explorer, Sir Ernest Shackleton.
 Perkins compares Shackleton's expedition crossing the continent of Antarctica, the first in history, in 1914 with Vilhjalmur Stefansson's exploration of the North Pole in 1913.
 Both expeditions faced seemingly insurmountable, life threatening challenges.
 "Trapped by ice, each expedition was engaged in a fight for survival.
 But the outcomes for these two leaders, Shackleton and Stefansson - and the ways in which they dealt with the obstacles they faced - were as far apart as the poles each leader set out to explore."
-In the north, Stefannson's team responded to the expedition's challenges with every-man-forhimself, lying, cheating, and stealing be-
+In the north, Stefannson's team responded to the expedition's challenges with every-man-forhimself, lying, cheating, and stealing before eventually succumbing to the frigid conditions of the Arctic.

-Sir Ernest Shackleton and why is he considered an exceptional leader?
-Perkins identifies ten leader-ship strategies employed by Shackleton to beat the odds, keep his team alive, and accomplish their goal: He never lost sight of the ultimate mission while focusing his energy on short-term objectives • He was a visible, exemplary, role model, with memorable ethics and values of splinters.
-How did Shackleton do it - He instilled optimism and self confidence while always staying grounded in reality - Never feared making a mistake; he always maintained his stamina - He made the effort to communicate, constantly reinforcing "team"; "we are one - we live or die together." - He insisted on respect and minimized status differences - He was a master of conflict, engaged dissidents, and avoided needless power struggles - He always found something to celebrate and laugh about - He was willing to take risks - He never gave up there was always another move. - • Perkins contends Shackleton's ten strategies can be applied to all leadership environments.
-How many of Shackleton's ten strategies did the American Founders employ during the darkest hours of their struggle for American independence?
-The answer to this question, along with the issue of ethics, may help you determine which Founders were well suited for their leadership roles.
-So, there you have it; The Endurance' being crushed by the ice fore eventually succumbing to the frigid conditions of the Arctic.
 Shackleton and his team's response to similar conditions in the Antarctic was polar opposite of Stefansson, enabling him to save his followers and achieve his mission.
 Teamwork, self sacrifice, and Shackleton's per severance replaced the lying, cheating, and destructive self-interests of Stefansson's.
-The eleven members of Stefansson's team died in the frozen Arctic due, in great part, to Stefansson's poor leadership: Shackleton's exceptional leadership saved his thirteen member crew after their 634 day journey over the Antarctic ice pack in temperatures as low as minus 100 degrees Fahrenheit, through hurricane force winds, the isolation of 24 hours of daily darkness, a diet of seal steaks and stewed penguin, and shifting ice packs that shredded their steam powered ship, The Endurance, to a pile 30 important leadership qualities and skills: communication, storytelling, collaboration, building consensus, empathy and honesty, critical thinking, finding reliable sources for non-biased, factual info, adaptability, courage anticipating the future, a trustworthy network, and measured risk taking.
-So, if a person has all these qualities and skills, are they certain to be a good leader?
-No.
+The eleven members of Stefansson's team died in the frozen Arctic due, in great part, to Stefansson's poor leadership; Shackleton's exceptional leadership saved his thirteen member crew after their 634 day journey over the Antarctic ice pack in temperatures as low as minus 100 degrees Fahrenheit, through hurricane force winds, the isolation of 24 hours of daily darkness, a diet of seal steaks and stewed penguin, and shifting ice packs that shredded their steam powered ship, The Endurance, to a pile of splinters.
+How did Shackleton do it and why is he considered an exceptional leader?
+Perkins identifies ten leadership strategies employed by Shackleton to beat the odds, keep his team alive, and accomplish their goal: